plaut/plaut.github.io/fisheye_tutorial/index.md

 ![](img/woodscape6.png)

 The stitched image almost looks natural, but there is a sudden change in the camera model at the invisible border between the two views.
 We cannot expect a CNN, which is translation invariant, to learn 3D bounding box predictions that depend on whether the object is in the left half of the image, the right half of the image, or on the border between them.

+Another drawback of multiple rectifications, whether stitched or not, is that they require more computation cost compared to a single image the size of the original fisheye image.

 ## Cylindrical images to the rescue
 ### The cylindrical projection